Fovir-GitHub/thunder-fighter/README.md

 Or run via your IDE by setting Main.java as the main class
 ```

+## API Document

+Please visit [ThunderFighter JavaDoc](https://fovir-github.github.io/thunder-fighter/) to see the document.

 ## Acknowledgement

 - [JavaFX](https://github.com/openjdk/jfx): Open source, next generation client application platform for desktop, mobile and embedded systems based on `JavaSE`.